mkim6993/TripHub/README.md

 It is easy to install our application.

-First, on the terminal, just clone this GitHub repo below:
+1: on the terminal, just clone this GitHub repo below:

 https://github.com/mkim6993/TripHub

-Second, open the file just cloned in any editor; VScode is recommended.
+2: open the file just cloned in any editor; VScode is recommended.

-Third, in the terminal, type “bundle install” to install some essential packages.
+3: in the terminal, type “bundle install” to install some essential packages.

+4: in the terminal, type “rails db:migrate” to set up the necessary databases.

-Fourth, in the terminal, type “rails server” to activate the application.
+5: in the terminal, type “rails server” to activate the application.

-Fifth, open a browser and go to the link http://localhost:3000.
+6: open a browser and go to the link http://localhost:3000.

-Sixth, sit tight and start your journey.
+7: have fun planning a trip.

 ### How to use